Chart Color Schemes

 Employment conditions in Footscray remain below the national average according to AreaSearch analysis

-The ratio of workers to residents is 0.9, indicating substantial local employment opportunities.
-Between September 2024 and September 2025, employment levels increased by 5.3%, labour force grew by 6.0%, causing the unemployment rate to rise by 0.6 percentage points.
-In contrast, Greater Melbourne saw employment rise by 3.0%, labour force grow by 3.3%, and unemployment rise by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Footscray's employment mix suggests local employment should increase by 6.8% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+The area has a notable concentration in accommodation & food services with employment levels at 1.5 times the regional average.
+Construction employment was limited at 5.0%, compared to 9.7% regionally.
+There were 0.9 workers for each resident as of the Census, indicating substantial local employment opportunities.
+During the year to December 2025, employment levels increased by 3.6% and labour force grew by 4.5%, causing the unemployment rate to rise by 0.8 percentage points.
+In comparison, Greater Melbourne saw employment rise by 2.4%, labour force grow by 2.8%, and unemployment increase by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Footscray's employment mix suggests local employment should increase by 6.8% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment